opencv/opencv/doc/tutorials/gpu/gpu-basics-similarity/gpu_basics_similarity.markdown

     gpu::multiply(b.mu1_mu2, 2, b.t1); //b.t1 = 2 * b.mu1_mu2 + C1;
     gpu::add(b.t1, C1, b.t1);
     @endcode
-3. Use asynchronous calls (the @ref cv::gpu::Stream ).
+3. Use asynchronous calls (the @ref cv::cuda::Stream ).
 By default whenever you call a gpu function it will wait for the call to finish and return with the result afterwards.
 However, it is possible to make asynchronous calls, meaning it will call for the operation execution, make the costly data allocations for the algorithm and return back right away.
 Now you can call another